 How to Deal with Breakout-Prone Sensitivity

 - Don’t experiment with products too much.
 This will only put you at unnecessary risk for clogged pores and breakouts.
-Think, “if it’s not broken, don’t fix it,” and be sure that any time you try new products you patch test and introduce one at a time.
+Think, “if it’s not broken, don’t fix it,” and be sure to perform a patch test before introducing any new products into your routine.

 - Introduce active ingredients into your routine slowly.
-If you’re breakout-prone and already have clogged pores, be aware that sometimes active ingredients like exfoliating acids or retinoids can cause an initial “purging.”
-This refers to more active blemishes coming to the surface as the rate of skin cell turnover increases.
+If you’re breakout-prone and already have clogged pores, be aware that active ingredients like exfoliating acids or retinoids can cause an initial “purging.”
+This is when active blemishes come to the surface as the rate of cell turnover increases.
 This will dissipate once your skin cells get reorganized, but in order to minimize purging, you should introduce active ingredients into your routine slowly.
-Start with just once a week and build up.
+Start with just once a week and build up from there.

-- Use calming and anti-bacterial ingredients in your skincare routine.
-The logic behind this is that you should avoid irritation and inflammation, which can trigger breakouts, and keep pores clear without drying out the skin.
-Rapid Response Detox Masque is perfect for soothing and hydrating skin while simultaneously getting rid of bacteria.
+- Use calming ingredients in your skincare routine.
+The logic behind this is that you should avoid irritation and inflammation, which can trigger breakouts.
+You also want to keep pores clear without drying out the skin.
+I recommend using the Rapid Response Detox Masque in this case.
+It can help disrupt the blemish cycle while also hydrating and soothing the skin.

-- Get educated about makeup and how it affects your face.
-If you wear makeup, stop doing these 12 things to your skin.
+- Educate yourself about makeup and how it affects your skin.
+If you wear makeup, stop doing these 12 things.

 3. Heat-Activated Sensitivity

 Some people have skin that is sensitive to heat.
-This is because heat causes an increase in blood flow to the capillaries (small blood vessels just below the skin’s surface).
-This causes capillaries to dilate and expand, which makes them more visible and causes the skin to appear red.
-Once the skin is cooled down and the internal temperature is lowered, capillaries will constrict again and the redness will go away.
-Ideally, it’s best to avoid this repeated stretching and constricting because it can eventually lead to permanently enlarged capillaries that remain visible on the skin’s surface.
-If you are someone who already has rosacea, you will be especially prone to heat-activated sensitivity.
+This is because heat causes an increase in blood flow to capillaries (small blood vessels just below the surface of the skin).
+The capillaries dilate, which makes them more visible and thus makes the skin look red.
+Once the internal temperature of the skin has lowered, the capillaries will constrict again, and the redness will go away.
+Ideally, it’s best to avoid this repeated stretching and constricting, because it can eventually lead to permanently enlarged capillaries that remain visible on the skin’s surface.
+If you are someone who struggles with rosacea, you will be especially prone to heat-activated sensitivity.